Linguistics - Interdisciplinary Language Studies Option, B.A.

 In each option, students receive a basic grounding in the nature and structure of human language.
 The option in Interdisciplinary Language Studies supplements the core foundation with extensive study in one or more languages other than English, and can thus prepare students for work in translating and interpreting, among other careers where extensive knowledge of language is required.

 Interdisciplinary Language Studies Option (20-23 units)

 Required: LING 154.

 -- A. Depth Plan in one language ---

-(American Sign Language, Armenian, Chinese, French, German, Greek, Hmong, Italian, Japanese, Latin, Portuguese, Sanskrit, and/or Spanish.)
-See advising notes 5, 6, and 7.
+(American Sign Language, Arabic, Armenian, Chinese, French, German, Greek, Hebrew, Hmong, Italian, Japanese, Latin, Persian, Portuguese, Sanskrit, Spanish.)
+See advising notes 4 and 5.